tnguluwe/retail-store/README.md

     2. Run ```mvn clean install``` on command line.
 It will create a java file and install it on your local M2 repository folder.
 Find that jar full path on the command line and execute it with command ```java -jar {home-directory}\.m2\repository\com\retail\store\retail-store\0.0.1-SNAPSHOT\retail-store-0.0.1-SNAPSHOT.jar```

 # General Info
 - Since its development enviroment, we are using spring developer tools library that allows for hot deploy of our changes.
-Simply rebuild the project or compile the changed class if running in an IDE liek IntelliJ to initiate the hot deploy.
+Simply rebuild the project or compile the changed class if running in an IDE like IntelliJ to initiate the hot deploy.

 # Important links
 - Access Swagger on URL localhost:8080/swagger-ui.html ![image](https://user-images.githubusercontent.com/112032938/189245797-aebfdaaa-7807-4ec5-9d03-8c56aa4784aa.png)